andysmith26/groupwheel/docs/decisions/README.md

 # Decision Records

-Lightweight documentation of significant product, architectural, and process choices for Friend Hat.
+Lightweight documentation of significant product, architectural, and process choices.

 ## Purpose

 Decision Records (DRs) capture **why** we made important choices, not just **what** we did.
 They serve as:

-- Interview prep material (reasoning under constraints)
 - Context for future decisions (avoid repeating analysis)
 - Artifacts for AI pairing and team discussions
+- Discussion material (reasoning under constraints)

 ---